[GA4] BigQuery Export: Events Table Schema and Managing Dates

 This retrieves data for the first 9 days of January 2021.

-Using wildcards in this way streamlines your queries, making it easier to analyze data across different periods without having to list each table manually.
+Using wildcards in this way streamlines your queries, making it easier to analyze data across different periods without listing each table manually.

 In GA4 BigQuery exports, several default date and time dimensions are available to help analyze when events occurred, track user behavior over time, and understand the timing of user interactions.